ShantKevorkian/Chat-Project/doc/docs.md

 # Documentation

-This are files containing some documentation.
+This is a file containing some documentation.

 There are **several** files in this _folder_.
 The `intro.md` file is the entrypoint.